ANEESH KUDRIMOTI- MARCH 22, 2023

 (2.1) Data Cleaning and Collection

-As mentioned in Section 1.1, I am looking to see whether the introduction of lockdown measures, and thus a rise in virtual communication, has brought collaboration back to pre-pandemic levels or possibly facilitated even greater collaboration and productivity.
+As mentioned in Section 1.1, I am primarily looking to see whether the introduction of lockdown measures, and thus a rise in virtual communication, has brought collaboration back to pre-pandemic levels or possibly facilitated even greater collaboration and productivity.
 I thus defined a metric that could quantify both a change in collaboration and the geographical barriers introduced by lockdown measures — the average pairwise distance between coauthors.
 Formally, this measure is:

 (2.2) Research Design + Modeling